Skip to main content

 Suppliers vs. Brands

-Determining the difference between suppliers and brands in the catalog and the quote.
+Determining the difference between suppliers and brands on Cloud

 A brand is a manufacturer who makes a product.